lacanoid/datalink/ROADMAP.md

 - functions to read and write binary files
 - functions to read and write text files in encodings other than utf8
 - per URL (with wildcards) access controls for `curl_get` and `curl_save`
-- improve support for 'file:/dir/' URLs
 - proper substring instead of file position offsets in `substr()`
 - FUSE filesystem DLFF which supports READ ACCESS DB tokens
+- function to create new unused filename

 Advanced
 --------